 When a student is no longer a legal resident of the district, the district will forward the student's special education records electronically or by mail within five (5) calendar days of the request from the new district.
 The records shall include, at least, the student's most recent individualized education program (IEP) and eligibility documentation.
 The sending district will retain copies or originals of the most recent five (5) years of programmatic and fiscal records, including IEPs and eligibility documentation.
-During an audit or monitoring this documentation may be needed to demonstrate that the student was eligible for special education and received special education services from the district.
-Note: Districts are also required to maintain Medicaid-related records for five (5) years.
+During an audit, Child Count verification, or monitoring, this documentation may be needed to demonstrate that the student was eligible for special education and received special education services from the district.
+Note: Districts are required to maintain Medicaid-related records for six (6) years.
 See Chapter 11 for more information.